mynlp/kaede/README.md

 Due to the copyright issue, this repository provides only annotations, and does not include original raw text data.
 In order to obtain a treebank with original raw texts, follow this procedure.

-1. Buy Mainichi Shimbun News Data.
-You can purchase the data from [Nichigai Associates](http://www.nichigai.co.jp/sales/mainichi/mainichi-data.html).
+1. Buy Mainichi Shimbun News Data （毎日新聞記事データ集）.
+You can purchase the data from [Nichigai Associates](https://www.nichigai.co.jp/sales/corpus.html).
 2. Run `auto_conv` (specify the directory of the Mainichi Shimbun News Data as a command-line argument).

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).